I5UCC/VRCThumbParamsOSC/README.md

 - LeftTrigger
 - RightTrigger

-The values range from 0.0 to 1.0 for both of these parameters, depending on how much you pull the trigger
+The values range from 0.0 to 1.0 for both of these parameters, depending on how much you pull the trigger.

 4 Float Parameters for the thumb position on the trackpad:
 - LeftTrackPad\[X/Y]